 Thinning and heading back will result in the loss of some crop.
 Shaping is best done early in the tree’s life–when the tree is smaller and pruning is easier; this will allow for heavier fruit yield in later years.

->

-> Older, neglected citrus tree can be pruned to restore shape.
+Established and neglected citrus trees can be pruned to restore shape.
 Remove dead, damaged, or diseased wood first.
 If extensive pruning is required, prune the tree so that the main scaffold branches remain.
 Newly exposed bark–the trunk and interior branching–should be protected from sunburn by the application of indoor latex white paint or protective paper or cloth wraps.
 Citrus bark is thin and easily damaged by sun exposure; sunburned bark will become hard and brittle and may peel.

->

-> Foliage and branching damaged by frost or freezing weather should not be thinned or pruned away until new growth begins and the damaged area is clearly defined.
+Foliage and branching damaged by frost or freezing weather should not be thinned or pruned away until new growth begins and the damaged area is clearly defined.
 Minor frost damage includes yellow, droopy, and wilted leaves.
 Leaves that have been frozen will shrivel and drop from the tree; they may remain on the tree for several weeks without drying or turning color before dropping.
 Allow new growth to begin before pruning away frost or freeze damage; do not prune until the threat of frost is past.
 Remove damaged fruit immediately after a freeze.

 Citrus trees damaged by frost or freezing weather may require major pruning or removal.
 Do not begin this process until the extent of the dieback is clear; this could be several weeks or months after the freeze.